Click on a circle to find out more information about a power station, the energy it generates, emissions it produces, and its ownership.

 Australia currently has 19 coal-burning power stations.

-If Australia is to reduce our greenhouse gas emissions, and meet our international commitments to tackle climate change, it will take more than changing individual habits — it will take a drastic change in the way we produce electricity.Meanwhile, renewable energy generation continues to go from strength to strength:
+XX Australia has one of the most polluting electricity grids in the world.
+We’re well behind other comparable countries in our pathway to move beyond coal – we are the only OECD country in the G20 that still relies on burning coal for more than half of our electricity supply.XX If Australia is to reduce our greenhouse gas emissions, and meet our international commitments to tackle climate change, it will take more than changing individual habits — it will take a drastic change in the way we produce electricity.Meanwhile, renewable energy generation continues to go from strength to strength:

-This is just a taste of what renewables are capable of: with greater policy certainty, more investment, and a top-to-bottom upgrade to our electricity grid, the sky is the limit.
+XXXThis is just a taste of what renewables are capable of: with greater policy certainty, more investment, and a top-to-bottom upgrade to our electricity grid, the sky is the limit.
 The sooner we move away from coal power stations, the sooner we’ll see a reduction in emissions and better outcomes on community health.